nikhilxhub/VVallet/README.md

 🔧 Environment Variables

-Create a .env.local file in the project root and add:
+Create a .env file in the project root and add:

 # Ethereum RPC
 ALCHEMY_ETHEREUM_RPC_URL=